auraphp/Aura.Web/README-REQUEST.md

 ?>
 ```

-If the requested URL ends in a recognized file extension for a content type,
+If the requested URL ends in a recognized file extension for a media type,
 the _Accept\Media_ object will use that file extension instead of the explicit
-`Accept` header value to determine the acceptable content type for the
+`Accept` header value to determine the acceptable media type for the
 request:

 ```php